muhme/joomla-branches-tester/README.md

 ## Usage

+### Joomla Configuration

+The Joomla development version installed in the web server container is configured with the following settings:

+- Joomla Super User: `ci-admin` with the password `joomla-17082005` (used from CI System Tests).
+- Used language Pack is English (United Kingdom) (`en-GB`).
+- The `/installation` folder remains intact after the installation.
+- Error Reporting is set to `Maximum` in `Global Configuration | Server`.
+- A cron job is configured to run the Joomla Task Scheduler every minute.
+- The 'System - Joomla!
+Statistics' plugin is deactivated to prevent prompting users on the backend Home Dashboard.
+- The automatic run of the 'Welcome to Joomla!' guided tour is canceled from Joomla version 5.1 onwards.
+- Not configured for logging, due to deprecation warnings.

 ### Manual Testing

 From your Docker Host system you can test the Joomla Frontend e.g. for Joomla release 5.2